samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### April 1, 2015

+We just documented [secure device registration](/sami/sami-documentation/secure-your-devices.html) for creating secure device types and registering devices with SAMI for secure communication.
+(No joke!)

 ### March 31, 2015

 The article [Data collection with trials](/sami/sami-documentation/data-collection-with-trials.html) highlights some key APIs for conducting trials programmatically.